 You can download Akeeba Kickstart from our site's download page.
 The latest release is always at the top of the list.
-Older versions are available for use with older versions of our backup software (Akeeba Backup and Akeeba Solo).
+Older versions are available for use with older versions of our backup software and older versions of PHP.

 In order to use Kickstart, begin by downloading Kickstart

 itself from our site.
 You will download a ZIP archive which you have

 to extract first on your computer.
 Inside it you will find

 kickstart.php, several .ini files and a couple of .js file.
 You need

 to copy at least the PHP file into the root of the to be restored